atdance/fx_trade/README.md

 -Frontend
 - - Rickshaw Javascript real time charting

+## Last release
+Restful services access easier with Dependency Injection to persistence .

 ### TO DO
+- Is it possible to substitute SSE with Java EE 7 ?
 - JSR 354: Java API for working with Money and Currencies,
 - JSR 349 with JBoss Hybernate validator
 - SonarQube and PMD